Trusts can allow you to direct how you want your assets to be transferred, both while you’re alive and after you’re gone.

 Trusts carry out your wishes for addressing your family’s most important financial issues.

-Defining how your assets will be passed on ahead of time can decrease the potential for family conflict and problems.
+Defining how your assets will be passed on can decrease the potential for family conflict.

 Charitable trusts provide an innovative way to transfer your assets and support the organizations and causes that matter to you.